WiVRn/WiVRn/docs/translating.md

 # Editing existing translations

 Run the `tools/update_messages.sh [lang...]` script with the list of languages you wish to edit, this will add the lines for the missing translations, edit them, then `git add` the files for the language you just edited, commit and file a pull request.

+Note: when running wivrn-dashboard from the build folder, it will load translation files from system install so local modifications won't be loaded.
+You can override it by setting `XDG_DATA_DIRS=<build-dir>/dashboard/share/:$XDG_DATA_DIRS for `wivrn-dashboard`